bittricky/rpgs/README.md

 Whether you’re new to the genre or delving into its hidden gems, this list lets you explore immersive gaming **experiences that rival traditional cinematic storytelling**, complete with key details at a glance.
 Just as modern forms of theatre reinvented traditional forms of literature, **gaming is and will continue to completely redefine the art of cinema and the way stories can be told**.

+> For a complete list of Games ranging across all gaming genres, not just RPGS, you might find [rawg.io](https://rawg.io) useful.

 ### Columns

 - **title**: The name of the game.